akiatoji/yard_gemdocs/README.md

 ### UPDATE

-I quit the job at the office near the beach some time ago.
-Location was great, people not so much, with some exception.
+I quit the job at the office near the beach some time ago and I use Dash for the most part.

 ## Solution